conan-io/docs/tutorial/consuming_packages/different_configurations.rst

 *Release* or *Debug* mode, or if we wanted to link against *static* or *shared* libraries.
 That is because Conan, if not instructed otherwise, will use a default configuration declared in the 'default profile'.
 This default profile was created in the first example when we run the ``conan profile detect`` command.
 Conan stores this file in the **/profiles** folder, located in the Conan user home.
-You can check the contents of your default
-profile:

-Run the ``conan config home`` command and get the location of the Conan user home, then show the contents of the default profile:
+You can check the contents of your default profile by running the ``conan config home`` command to get the location of the Conan user home and then showing the contents of the default profile in the **/profiles**
+folder:

 .. code-block:: bash